-Sleep & Hydration: Rest right with water by your side | Primo Blog
+Sleep & Hydration: Rest Right with Water by Your Side

 Drinking your recommended daily regimen of Primo water is an obvious start to maintaining a healthy sleep/hydration relationship.
 Some people like to drink a glass of water right before they go to bed.
 It might make sense, but this practice is not actually recommended by health experts.

-- Limiting caffeine and alcohol at night
+- Limit caffeine and alcohol at night and stop tobacco use5